Nick-Liou/Gem5/Second_Assignment/README.md

 |cl_256_L2_assoc_16                                                   |5.175774      |

 Next, we were curious to find the configuration that gave the best general performance in all benchmarks.
-In order to do that, we had to normalize the CPI for each benchmark, because otherwise benchmarks with higher CPI values would disproportionally affect our choice.
+In order to do that, we had to normalize the IPC for each benchmark, so that all benchmarks have the same influence regardless of the order of magnitude of their CPI.

-Thus, we used a "speedup" metric, which is defined as the CPI of each benchmark result, normalized by the CPI of the default configuration on the same benchmark.
+Thus, we used a "speedup" metric, which is defined as the IPC of each benchmark result, normalized by the IPC of the default configuration on the same benchmark.
 Then, we found the average speedup of each configuration for all benchmarks.
 The best configurations were those that resulted in the highest average speedup.

 ![](spec_results/plots/optimization2/avg_speedup_top30.png)

-## Step 3: Optimization of cost/performance ratio
+## Step 3: Optimization of performance/cost ratio

-In computer architecture design, all choices have benefits and drawbacks, thus any potential improvements need to be measured against the "cost" they may introduce.
+In computer architecture design, all choices have benefits and drawbacks, thus any potential improvements need to be measured against the "cost" they introduce.

 That cost can be one of the following:

 + heat / TDP
-+ additional complexity -> latency.
++ additional complexity -> latency
-+ additional area of silicon -> waffers/ yield rates depending on die size
++ additional area of silicon -> waffers/ yield rates depending on die size -> dollar cost

 It is expected that some changes, while they may improve performance, they also introduce an disproportionate cost, which makes them not optimal.
 Thus, the best performing configurations in step 2 will probably have a prohibitive cost relative to their performance uplift.
-In addition, we expected to be able to cut corners on some non-critical specs, to give room for the most influential specs.
+In addition, we expect to be able to cut corners on some non-critical specs, and give priority to the most influential specs.

 We devised a cost function that takes as input the CPU configuration parameters, normalizes them based on the default MinorCPU values, uses different weight for each parameter, and calculates a cost value for each configuration.
-This function is a linear combination of the parameters (in reality it would probably be non-linear).
+For simplicity, this function is expressed as a linear combination of the parameters (in the real world, we know that a non-linear function, with complex relationships between variables, would be more appropriate).

 Then, for each CPU configuration, we calculate the Performance to Cost Ratio (PCR), which is the speedup (Instructions per Cycle normalized for each benchmark) divided by the cost of that configuration (given by the cost function).

 Below is the cost function that was used (using Python - Pandas modules).
-The weights are based on our intuition, and could probably be tuned further:
+The weights are based on our intuition (and only their relative values compared to each other are important), but they suit the purposes of this demonstration:

 ```python
 def cost(df: pd.DataFrame):